dndx/pitot/INTEGRATION.md

 I have also observed that Pitot seems to produce more accurate traffic sepration information than Stratux due to this decision.

+# Sleep and inactive detection
+Pitot will attempt to detect a client that is sleeping or not actively using the EFB app.
+If the client later become active again, the last 8192 FIS-B messages will be replayed to help the client catch up.

+Here is how it works:

+Every second, Pitot will send out ICMP Echo Request to all known client.
+If no ICMP Echo Reply has been received from a client for more than 3 seconds, that client is considered as *sleeping*.
+This is the sleep detection.

+Pitot always send all traffic and new FIS-B updates to all clients regardless of their state.
+If "Connection refused" error was detected, that client is considered as *not in app*.
+If no "Connection refused" was seen in the last 5 seconds, the client is considered as back *in app*.

+When transition from *sleeping* to *not sleeping* occurs, Pitot marks the client as *not in app* and resets the in app detection timer to present.

+When transition from *not in app* to *in app* occurs, the buffered FIS-B messages will be replayed.

+**Note:**
+1. The replay can only occur at most once every 30 seconds.
+This is to prevent a flapping device from consuming too much resources.
+2. Real time traffic and FIS-B updates are always being send to all clients regardless if their *in app* and *sleeping* states.
+This is to ensure that when switching into the App the latest information are always available immediately and to facilitate the *in app* detection.

+This design will work well with the following cases:
+* Client left the App open but turn off the screen.
+* Client left the App to another App or the SpringBoard.
+* Client left the App to another App or the SpringBoard and turned off the screen.

 # Problems
 If you have any questions while integrating Pitot, feel free to open a GitHub Issue and I will try my best to help.